Structural Investigations, Testing and NDT

 What's the difference between an intrusive investigation and a non-intrusive investigation?

 An intrusive investigation directly impacts the area that is tested.
 For example, Carbonation Measurement requires drilling into the concrete structure to obtain a dust sample for laboratory tests to be conducted.
 Intrusive methods can be used alongside non-intrusive techniques for comprehensive testing.
 Non-intrusive investigations inspect and gather information without disturbing the structural asset.

 For example, a rebar scanner can observe the depth and size of the reinforcement bars within a concrete asset, without directly impacting the concrete.
 Non-intrusive methods are considered quicker and more cost-effective, but they cannot offer the same level of in-depth sampling and analysis that intrusive methods provide.

-What are the most common causes of deterioration to concrete structures?
+What are the most common causes of deterioration to Concrete structures?

-What is concrete spalling?
+What is Concrete spalling?

 Spall is a term used to describe the fragments that fall off or break off a bigger object.
 Spalling can occur when the concrete structure is exposed to excess moisture, corrosion, and weathering.
 For example, sometimes small sections of concrete can break off a bridge due to corrosion from excessive wet weather.